twilio/twilio-voice-react-native/docs/twilio-voice-react-native.audiodevice_class.md

 ## Remarks

+To fetch a list of available audio devices and the currently selected audio device, see [Voice.getAudioDevices()](./twilio-voice-react-native.voice_class.getaudiodevices_method.md)<!-- -->.

-- See the [AudioDevice namespace](./twilio-voice-react-native.audiodevice_namespace.md) for types used by this class.
+- See also the [AudioDevice namespace](./twilio-voice-react-native.audiodevice_namespace.md) for types used by this class.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `AudioDevice` class.